 iPad Air 3rd Gen and newer

 To use Sidecar, make sure the Mac and iPad are logged in with the same Apple ID.
 Also, be sure to connect the iPad to an electrical outlet or USB charging port given the constant screen use will drain the battery.
 Sidecar does not rely on a physical wired connection.

-Step 1: On the Mac, click the System Preferences icon on the Dock.
+Step 1: Click the Control Center icon on the menu bar.

 Step 3: Select your iPad listed under the Connect To heading.